By Genevieve Morrill

 The proposed Hotel Ordinance is not a pro-worker measure.
 It’s an extortion attempt by a union (Unite HERE) that most other unions privately disdain for their outrageous tactics.
 The Unite HERE union is the same interest group that previously ran a national campaign to stop tourists from visiting LA—to force hotels to unionize—even if it meant killing union worker jobs and the local economy.

 WeHo has long understood that tourism is vital to fund desperately needed City services.
 Now, when WeHo hotels and its workers are hit disproportionately hard by the Covid economy, comes this shake-down attempt.
 Other cities are helping hotels re-open; sadly, not WeHo.
 This business and worker-bashing Ordinance will make it harder for hotels to survive.
 But don’t take my word for it: listen to the Weho hotel housekeepers who strongly oppose this ill-timed, regressive Ordinance—because it will hurt them financially and lead to job losses, not more hiring.
 (See article Local employees from The Montrose, The Grafton, The Chamberlain, and Le Parc Suites speak to you in open letter: – WEHOville) See for yourself the grotesque claims they are making in this video clip: FACT OR FICTION video link https://www.sosweho.org/fact-check

 We are better than this.
 Our leaders should be as well.
-If you agree, PLEASE forward this email to the City Clerk email@example.com a copy firstname.lastname@example.org write in the email subject line: “I agree with this letter and oppose the Hotel Ordinance – please consider the compromise proposed”.
+If you agree, PLEASE forward this email to the City Clerk at email@example.com with a copy to firstname.lastname@example.org and write in the email subject line: “I agree with this letter and oppose the Hotel Ordinance – please consider the compromise proposed”.